top of page

 Choose one fall-themed picture book to read together all week.

-Each night, talk about what happened in the story and what might come next.
+Each night, discuss what happened in the story and what might come next.

 End the week by drawing your favorite scene or character.